Read Aloud. Change the World!

 - Tuck helps you find the “Best Bedtime Reading for Children” with a comprehensive guide to online and print books, categorized by age.

 - Storyline Online features famous people reading notable children’s books (i.e., Viola Davis reading Rent Party Jazz by William Miller).
-An activity guide and option to purchase the book are also available.
+An activity guide and the option to purchase the book are also available.
 We recommend downloading both activity guides – teachers and parents.

 Get Loud!
 Spread the Word!